Policies

 All teams are briefed on policies

 It’s not enough to publish and email new policies.
-They have to be proactively communicated.
-It may be necessary to invest in an enterprise-wide briefing on policies and incorporate it into new employee onboarding training.
+They have to be proactively communicated on a regular basis.

 Policies visibly endorsed by leadership